EolnMsuk/SkipCord-3/README.md

 ### 🛡️ Advanced Moderation & Automation

-  * **Camera Enforcement**: Automatically mutes/deafens users without cameras in moderated VCs and applies escalating punishments for repeat violations.
+  * **Camera & Deafen Enforcement**: Automatically mutes/deafens users without cameras in moderated VCs. **New in v3.7:** Now also tracks and punishes users who remain **self-deafened** for longer than the allowed time (default 300s).
-  * **Persistent Moderation Report**: The `🛡️ Moderation Status 🛡️` menu updates in real-time (and persists through restarts) to show active timeouts, command-disabled users, and a log of recent manual untimeouts—now identifying **exactly which moderator** removed a timeout.
+  * **Persistent Moderation Report**: The `🛡️ Moderation Status 🛡️` menu updates in real-time (and persists through restarts) to show active timeouts, command-disabled users, and a log of recent manual untimeouts—identifying **exactly which moderator** removed a timeout.
-  * **Deep Audit Logging**: The bot now fetches deeper audit logs (limit increased to 20) to ensure kicks and bans are never missed in high-traffic servers.
+  * **Deep Audit Logging**: The bot fetches deep audit logs (limit 20) to ensure kicks, bans, and timeouts are never missed in high-traffic servers.
   * **`!move` Command**: Admins or designated roles can move users from the Streaming VC to the Punishment VC (e.g., for sleeping), with automatic notifications.
-  * **Automatic Ban Handling**: Periodically captures browser screenshots (now using fixed base64 decoding for reliability).
+  * **Automatic Ban Handling**: Periodically captures browser screenshots.
 When a ban is detected, it saves the screenshots locally, **posts them to a Discord channel**, and logs details to a dedicated `ban.log`.
   * **Leave Batching**: To reduce spam, "Member Left" notifications are now batched.
 Alerts are sent to the log channel *only* if the user had roles; otherwise, they are grouped into a summary.
   * **Daily Auto-Stats**: Posts a full analytics report (`!stats`) daily at a configured UTC time, then automatically clears VC time/usage statistics.